dsebban/md-blog/refactoring_to_functional_patterns.md

 Here is the final version of our function:

-- Whenever the reader sees `<-` he knows to pay special attention it's a statefull function
+- Whenever the reader sees `<-` he knows to pay special attention as it is a stateful function
 - Whenever the reader sees `=` he knows it's a pure function and nothing related to state happens there

 ```scala